National Library and Archives of Iran: Library

-Since 2004, the National Library of Iran has had a beneficial relationship with the Library of Congress.
+Isfahan officially Central Region including Kohgiluyeh Buyerahmad and Chaharmahal Bakhtiari keeps 7 -15 million documents.

 Archives

 During the Qajar period, especially under Fath Ali Shah Qajar in the early 19th-century, documents were kept in the archives of the Biotat Office at the court.
 During the time of Nasser al-Din Shah in the mid to later 19th-century, political documents were stored at the Ministry of Foreign Affairs, and financial documents at the office of Mirza Yusuf Khan Mostofi al-Mamalik.
 In 1899, the Ministry of Foreign Affairs started following European archival methods by consolidating its archives and implementing the principles of document preservation.

 In 1966, a bill to create a National Archive Organization of Iran was introduced.
 In 1970, the National Assembly approved the law establishing this organization.
-National records are, "All records, correspondence, offices, files, photographs, maps, clichés, charts, films, tape recorders and other documents that have been prepared by the government or have reached the government and are constantly in the possession of the government."
+National records are, All records, correspondence, offices, files, photographs, maps, clichés, charts, films, tape recorders and other documents that have been prepared by the government or have reached the government and are constantly in the possession of the government.

 Facilities

 The eight-story library building has 11,695 m2.
 It is constructed of concrete that can withstand level nine-magnitude earthquakes.
-The overall design is organic and creates "an intimate and inviting atmosphere."
+The overall design is organic and creates an intimate and inviting atmosphere.

 The building consists of fifteen halls: